ahamlinman/peribot/README.md

 ## Development and Usage Status

-Peribot is actively maintained as of 2016-12-26.
+Peribot is actively maintained as of 2017-03-31.
 However, to my knowledge, it is not tested or deployed outside of two bots that I personally operate.
 It is mostly on GitHub to make my own consumption easier.
-I will probably move it to a public repository on my personal GitLab instance in the future.
+I may move it to a public repository on my personal GitLab instance in the future.

-I am not actively planning major architectural changes to Peribot.
-The overall interface should remain somewhat stable.
-In the event that breaking changes are made, I use a form of semantic versioning to help reduce their impact.
+The overall interface should hopefully remain somewhat stable.
+That said, architectural and interface changes may still be made when they improve the state of things (there is a *ton* of room for that).
+In the event that breaking changes are required, I use a form of semantic versioning to help reduce their impact.
 As the `MAJOR` version of Peribot is currently 0, I typically increment the `MINOR` version on breaking changes and the `PATCH` version on new features.
 When maintaining a bot, a version specifier such as `~> 0.8.0` in your Gemfile is recommended.

 ## Documentation